Finite Element Approximations of Stochastic Linear Schr\"{o}dinger equation driven by additive Wiener noise: Numerical Experiments

 \section{Numerical Experiments}

-In this section we perform numerical computation to support our theoretical findings regarding strong convergence of finite element numerical scheme in Theorem \ref{stoch_err1} for stochastic linear Schr\"{o}dinger equation.
-We provide numerical examples here to test our result.
-We use an implicit Euler scheme for time discretization in numerical computation.
+In this section, we present numerical computations supporting the theoretical strong convergence results established in Theorem~\ref{stoch_err1} for the stochastic linear Schr\"{o}dinger equation.
+We illustrate the behaviour of the finite element approximation through representative numerical examples.
+For the temporal discretization, we employ the implicit backward Euler method.